collin/senior-enrichment/README.md

   * see details about a student on the **Single Student** view, including that student's campus /

 - Actions: as a user I...
-  * can create a campus
+  * can create a campus /
   * can edit a campus's info, including adding/removing a student to/from that campus
-  * can delete a campus
+  * can delete a campus /
-  * can create a student
+  * can create a student ish
   * can edit a student's info, including the campus that student is assigned to
-  * can delete a student
+  * can delete a student /

 ### Routes